0xAvier/Sub/doc/player.md

 ### `PlayerMind`

-* The different minds implemented can be found in `src/player/mind`.
+* The different minds implemented can be found in `src/player/mind`.*

-A `PlayerMind` contains all the logicl of a player.
+A `PlayerMind` contains all the logic of a player.
 There are two main categories of `PlayerMind` implemented:

 * GUI-controlled mind (`UIPlayerMind`): this mind allows one to control the player through the GUI.
 It allows a real (physical) player to be part of a game.